yusufarsln98/react-ts-vite-boilerplate/README.md

 A modern and minimal boilerplate for React projects using TypeScript, Vite, and other essential tools for a productive development experience.

+## Credits

+This boilerplate was inspired by [vite-react-boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate) by Ricardo Valdovinos.

 ## Features

 - ⚡️ [Vite](https://vitejs.dev/) - Lightning fast build tool